nok/onedollar-unistroke-recognizer/README.md

 # OneDollar-Unistroke-Recognizer

-Implementation of the [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a template based gesture recognition, for [Processing](http://processing.org/).
+Implementation of the [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a two-dimensional template based gesture recognition, for [Processing](http://processing.org/).

 > If you like the library and want to support my passion, feel free to make any amount of [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RHL39P97FYZFU).